Adopting an Attitude of Gratitude

 Shawn Achor, Harvard affiliate and national bestselling author suggests starting by listing 3 things you are grateful for every day for 21 days in a row.

-You can always stack this exercise with another habit.
+In addition, you can always stack this exercise with another habit.
 Arianna Huffington, founder of Huffington Post, and Thrive Global suggests thinking of three things you are grateful for every time you brush your teeth.

 In conclusion, the important thing is to get into the habit of practicing an attitude of gratitude every day.
 Trust us, your brain will thank you!